RareSkills/RSA-presale-allowlist/README.md

     CALLER                      -> Push msg.sender to stack
     PUSH20 [CONTRACT FACTORY]   -> Push contract factory address EQ                          -> If msg.sender == contract factory address, return 1
-    PUSH1 0x1f                  -> Push JUMPDEST location
+    PUSH1 0x1b                  -> Push JUMPDEST location
-    JUMPI                       -> If EQ is true go to JUMPDEST /* note: make the return an invalid op code instead */ PUSH1 0x00                  -> Byte size for return PUSH1 0x00                  -> Offset in memory to copy from RETURN                      -> Returns no data, ends execution JUMPDEST                    -> Came here from JUMP
+    JUMPI                       -> If EQ is true go to JUMPDEST INVALID                     -> End Execution (If line reached they were not authroized to destruct this contract) JUMPDEST                    -> Came here from JUMP
     PUSH20 [CONTRACT FACTORY]   -> Address to send funds to SELFDESTRUCT                -> Delete contract code from the blockchain and send funds to previously pushed address and end execution